magicmonty/bash-git-prompt/README.md

 - The default colors are defined within `prompt-colors.sh`, which is sourced by `gitprompt.sh`.
-The colors used for various git status are defined in `git-prompt-colors.sh`.
+The colors used for various git status are defined in `themes/Default.bgptheme`.
 Both of these files may be overridden by copying them to $HOME with a `.` prefix.
 They can also be placed in `$HOME/lib` without the leading `.`.
 The defaults are the original files in the `~/.bash-git-prompt` directory.